Allergies and Asthma During the Holidays

-People with allergies may be exposed to smoke at parties and irritating odors.
+People with allergies may be exposed to smoke and irritating odors at parties.
 One person's fragrant cologne is another person's irritant.
 Also, kids with viral illnesses and asthma may be affected by the cold winter air.
-To prevent an onset of respiratory problems caused by breathing cold air, encourage children to breathe through their noses instead of their mouths and cover noses and mouths with scarves to keep cold air out of the airways.
+To prevent an onset of respiratory problems caused by breathing cold air, encourage children to breathe through their noses instead of their mouths, and cover noses and mouths with scarves to keep cold air out of the airways.

 Gifts are seasonal delights, but consider a child's possible allergies before you bring goodies to the cash register.
 Let parents make the decision about gifts such as stuffed animals or live pets that can trigger allergic reactions.
 Look for toys that don't have strong odors associated with them.